-Purpose and aim:
+1. Purpose and aim:

-AIUK aims to be an inclusive organisation where all individuals can join with our work to protect individuals wherever justice, fairness, freedom, and truth are denied.
-Ensuring AIUK is a safe place for children and adults and has clear procedures in how to respond to abuse and harm, is an integral part to making sure all people can safely engage, rather than creating barriers to children, young people and adults-at-risks participation in AIUK's work on human rights.
-The aim of this procedure is to put in place the safeguarding policy and ensure that we can safely include adults-at-risk and children and young people in our work.

-This procedure provides clear direction to staff, volunteers, and activists at AIUK on what to do, if they have concerns that an adult or child/young person is at risk of harm.
+- 1.1 AIUK aims to be an inclusive organisation where all individuals can join with our work to protect individuals wherever justice, fairness, freedom, and truth are denied.
+Ensuring AIUK is a safe place for everyone, and has clear procedures in how to respond to abuse and harm, is an integral part to making sure all people can safely engage.
+We want to centre safety and include everyone, rather than creating barriers to under 18 activists and adults-at-risks participation in AIUK's work on human rights.
+The aim of this procedure is to put in place the safeguarding policy and ensure that we can safely include adults-at-risk and activists under 18 in our work. - 1.2 This procedure provides clear direction to staff, volunteers, and activists at AIUK on what to do if they have concerns that an adult or an under 18 is at risk of harm. - 1.3 At AIUK we recognise that a lot of safeguarding practices are not child-affirming, or child-centred and at times are based on prejudices.
+We therefore aim to consider prejudice in decision making and avoid adultism where possible.
+Adultism is where adults make most of the decisions about children's lives because it's assumed that children can't, this is not the same as treating them as adults, but treating their opinions and needs as equally valid as the opinions and needs of adults.

-This procedure applies to
+1.4 This procedure applies to

-- AIUK Staff - AIUK Section and Charitable Trust trustees/board members

-- AIUK Volunteers those who have been recruited to work as volunteers in AIUK offices and shops. - AIUK Activists anyone who carries out unpaid activity on behalf of AIUK, including fundraising, campaigning, training, teaching in schools, or providing support to other activists. - Staff and representatives of other agencies and any other individual guests of AIUK who will participate in activities that involves them having contact with children/young people or adults at risk- unless it has been agreed expressly that the partner organisation may enforce its own safeguarding or protection policy.
+- AIUK Staff - AIUK Section and Charitable Trust trustees/board members - AIUK Volunteers those who have been recruited to work as volunteers in AIUK offices and shops. - AIUK Activists anyone who carries out unpaid activity on behalf of AIUK, including fundraising, campaigning, training, teaching in schools, or providing support to other activists. - Staff and representatives of other agencies and any other individual guests of AIUK who will participate in activities that involves them having contact with individuals under 18 or adults at risk, unless it has been agreed expressly that the partner organisation may enforce its own safeguarding or protection policy.
 The policy should be shared with them when there is an agreement made to work together.

-What is Safeguarding and what are your responsibilities?
+2. What is Safeguarding and what are your responsibilities?

-Safeguarding is the actions we at AIUK take to...
+2.1 Safeguarding is the actions we at AIUK take to...